chinapedia/wikipedia.abstract.en/Page/Cat.md

 Impact on prey species

-Cat_chasing_a_pigeon.webm Cat_eating_a_rabbit.jpeg To date, little scientific data is available to assess the impact of cat predation on prey populations outside of agricultural situations.
+To date, little scientific data is available to assess the impact of cat predation on prey populations outside of agricultural situations.
 Even well-fed domestic cats may hunt and kill, mainly catching small mammals, but also birds, amphibians, reptiles, fish, and invertebrates.[274][275]
 Hunting by domestic cats may be contributing to the decline in the numbers of birds in urban areas, although the importance of this effect remains controversial.[276]
 In the wild, the introduction of feral cats during human settlement can threaten native species with extinction.[277]
 In many cases, controlling or eliminating the populations of non-native cats can produce a rapid recovery in native animals.[278]
 However, the ecological role of introduced cats can be more complicated.
 For example, cats can control the numbers of rats, which also prey on birds' eggs and young, so a cat population can protect an endangered bird species by suppressing mesopredators.[279]

 In isolated landmasses, such as Australasia, there are often no other native, medium-sized quadrupedal predators (including other feline species); this tends to exacerbate the impact of feral cats on small native animals.[280]
 Native species such as the New Zealand kakapo and the Australian bettong, for example, tend to be more ecologically vulnerable and behaviorally "naive", when faced with predation by cats.[281]
 Feral cats have had a major impact on these native species and have played a leading role in the endangerment and extinction of many animals.[282]